If you feel that any of the following points apply to you, then it’s likely that therapy will be helpful to you:

 - One or more problems harm the quality of your life and you don’t know how to solve them

-- You are functioning poorly at work, in your family, or in your personal life, for no apparent reason
+- You are functioning poorly at school, work, in your family, or in your personal life, for no apparent reason

 - Communication between yourself and your partner are difficult or non-existent